 This can be easily done by taking a pet pen and breaking it up into sheets and using these as a fence.
 If you lay the out in a zigzag pattern it will help it to stand up.

-We recommend getting a fences with a gate in it which will save you climbing over it all the time.
-When you don't want the fence out it can be packed away.
+We recommend getting a fence with a gate in it which will save you climbing over it all the time.
+When you do not want the fence out it can be packed away.

-If you want to keep your bunny out from under your couch, bed or other bits of furniture it's important to add lots of safe and acceptable shelters to satisfy your bunnies natural urge too keep out of harms way.
-In this guide we take a look at what hideaways are available from tunnels to wooden shelters and show you how the can be best put to use to occupy your bunny.
+If you want to keep your bunny out from under your couch, bed or other bits of furniture it's important to add lots of safe and acceptable shelters to satisfy your bunnies natural urge to keep out of harm's way.
+In this guide we look at what hideaways are available from tunnels to wooden shelters and show you how they can be best use to occupy your bunny.

 Wicker, or willow tubes from a pet store are expensive but are a favorite with bunnies as they make a tasty chew as well.
-They can be messy when they fall apart and often don't last long so are great as a special treat.
+They can be messy when they fall apart and often do not last long so are great as a special treat.